Relief for the pain of waiting for AJAX elements on the page?

 Controlled Experiments To Test For Bugs In Our Mental Models

-June 24, 2009 by testingjeff
+June 24, 2009

 Here’s a 22 minute video lecture on using controlled experiments to discover what your customers think, and if you work on web software I suspect you’ll find it 22 minutes well spent.
 Kohavi points out several examples where the results of tests were quite surprising, as well as some interesting suggestions for how to organize them.